 - Appeals – What if I disagree with the grant I am paid for a claim?

 In the first instance, you should contact the LPW Helpline.
 If the matter remains unresolved, your application will be referred to the

-Department for Culture, Media and Sport for a final decision.
+Department for Digital, Culture, Media and Sport for a final decision.

 - In making an application can we nominate whom payments are made to?

 Payments should be made to the organisation that incurred the VAT cost for the repairs – normally this would be the Parochial Church

 | Calls to 0800 500 3009 are free from landlines and mobiles. |

 Calls to 0845 013 6601 will be charged at the local rate (your service provider, however, may apply an increased rate).